Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Physics-Based Machine Model

 where $\psiss = [\psisal,\psisbe]^\T$ is the stator flux-linkage vector, $\iss = [\isal, \isbe]^\T$ is the stator current vector, $\uss = [\usal, \usbe]^\T$ is the stator voltage vector, and $\Rs$ is the stator resistance.
 Furthermore, $\thetam$ is the electrical angle of the rotor d-axis with respect to the stator coordinates, and $\omegam$ is the electrical angular speed of the rotor.

-Assuming a lossless (conservative) magnetic field system, the magnetic behavior is fully described by its field energy function $\Ws(\psiss, \thetam)$.
+Assuming a lossless magnetic field system, the magnetic behavior is fully described by its field energy function $\Ws(\psiss, \thetam)$.
 Hence, the stator current and electromagnetic torque are given by \cite{Woo1968, Fit2003}

-where per-unit values are used.
 The minus sign appears in the torque expression since the positive mechanical power is defined out of the machine.
-It can be realized that the current and the electromagnetic torque (with negative sign) constitute the gradient of the field energy function.
+It can be seen that the current and electromagnetic torque (with negative sign) constitute the gradient of the field energy function \cite{Sch2014, Boy2004}.
+Fig.~\ref{fig:sm_block_both}(a) shows the block diagram corresponding to \eqref{eq:dyn_stat} and \eqref{eq:mag_stat}.
+The rotor speed $\omegam$ affects the electromagnetic torque indirectly through the rotor-angle dynamics.

+If needed, core losses can be included outside the magnetic model by adding an equivalent core-loss resistance (or a more general nonlinear dissipative element) in parallel to the main magnetic circuit, as is standard practice \cite{Vag1999, Che2015, Wil1990, Fer2001}.
+This reduces the current entering the lossless part of the model, but otherwise the model remains unchanged.